PlumCantaloupe/devart-template/project_posts/2014-02-08-Inspirations.md

 They are not in any particular order of importance.

 ### Artistic Inspirations ###
 - _Robert Hodgin_ ( http://roberthodgin.com/crystalline/ ) His fascinating explorations of physical processes.
-He teaches how to use programming as a tool to create great visual art - that doesn't necessarily have to built as physically accurate systems.
+He teaches how to use programming as a tool to create great visual art - that doesn't necessarily have to be built as physically accurate systems.
 The end result is most important.
-- _Norman McClaren_ ( https://www.nfb.ca/film/neighbours_voisins/ ) His ability to use new technology in interesting forms, that also hint to larger social contexts.
+- _Norman McClaren_ ( https://www.nfb.ca/film/neighbours_voisins/ ) His ability to use a medium in interesting forms, that also hint to larger social contexts.
-- _Alexandre Castoguay_ ( http://agitpov.net/ ) I had the pleasure of working with him on Ottawa workshops giving workshops on creating Arduino powered POV (Persistance Of Vision) attcahments for bicyccles meant to help instigate social change.
-He teaches us how to reappropriate technology for social change.
+- _Alexandre Castoguay_ ( http://agitpov.net/ ) I had the pleasure of working with him in Ottawa workshops giving workshops on creating Arduino powered POV (Persistance Of Vision) attachments for bicycles meant to help instigate social change.
 - _Ai WeiWei_ ( http://aiweiweineversorry.com/ ) - Standing up for injustice using art as a powerful medium to do so.
 - _M.C.
 Escher_ ( http://www.mathacademy.com/pr/minitext/escher/ ) His ability to seemingly bend the rules with a nod to unusual forms of inspiration in the form of mathematics.
-- _Albert Einstein_ ( http://www.bartleby.com/173/ ) The concept of 'though experiments' and his ability to 'imagine' strange new forms of matter (what is it like to travel at the speed of light).
-He teache show important it is to use how mind before your tools.
+- _Albert Einstein_ ( http://www.bartleby.com/173/ ) The concept of 'thought experiments' and his ability to 'imagine' strange new forms of matter (what is it like to travel at the speed of light).
+He teaches how important it is to use your mind before your tools.
-- _Stanley Kubrick_ ( http://en.wikipedia.org/wiki/2001:_A_Space_Odyssey_(film) ) An another inpisrtaion for abstractionism and the ability to tell a story while another story is actually being told.
+- _Stanley Kubrick_ ( http://en.wikipedia.org/wiki/2001:_A_Space_Odyssey_(film) ) An another inpiration for abstractionism and the ability to tell a story while another story is actually being told.
-- _Shigeru Miyamoto_ ( http://en.wikipedia.org/wiki/Super_Mario_Bros. ) To think deeper about the interaction and how it best connects to the hardware (and vice-versa)
+- _Shigeru Miyamoto_ ( http://en.wikipedia.org/wiki/Super_Mario_Bros. ) To think deeper about the interaction and how it best connects to the hardware (and vice-versa).
 - _The Minalistic Movement_ ( http://en.wikipedia.org/wiki/Minimalism ) The meaning is most important.
 Not the tool or process.
 - _John Dewey_ ( http://en.wikipedia.org/wiki/Art_as_Experience ) Art being about the experience.
 - _Candy Chang_ ( http://beforeidie.cc/ ) Particpants following the temnplate but ultimately creating their own artwork.